 “I should’ve met up with you sooner…,” he says.

-This is Snake’s first face-to-face conversation with a female character, by the way.
-Hideo Kojima writes Snake as shifting this conversation straight into flirtation, with him primarily commenting on how pleasing a female character’s beauty is to him.
+This is Snake’s first face-to-face conversation with a female character.
+Hideo Kojima writes Snake as immediately shifting this conversation into flirtation, with him primarily commenting on how pleasing a female character’s beauty is to him.
 This will apparently affect the course of his mission.

 Holly suggests that she and Snake part ways, assuring him she would somehow be more of a liability if they remain together.
 Despite the guards in the fortress knowing of her deception, Holly wants to “gather more info” instead of directly assisting Snake.
 She’s exasperated with the idea of staying in Zanzibar Land, and insists she’s going to “really let them have it” if she’s stressed any further by Zanzibar Land’s soldiers.